alexbarbosa1989/HotRodClient-TestCache/README.md

 ~~~

 The app automatically create a cache and execute the query.
+The connection, cache and query details can modified in RHDGTests.java